couetilc/react-social-icons/CONTRIBUTING.md

    editor, find the `path` element, and copy the `d` attribute's value.
 7. In the `react-social-icons` repository, open the `src/_networks-db.js` file and add a new entry in the object whose key has the same name as the social network's domain name.
-Set the property `icon` to `"M 0,0 H 64 V 64 H 0 Z"`.
+Set the property `icon` to `"M 0,0 H 64 V 64 H 0 Z"` plus the copied value from Step 6.
 Set the property `mask` to the copied value from Step 6.
 Set the property `color` to the social network's brand color.
 8. Commit your changes and preview the new icon by running `npm start` and visiting `http://localhost:1234` in your web browser.
 Once you're happy with the result, create a PR against master at